Abaya: Indonesia

-Abayat are known by various names but serve the same purpose, which is to cover.
+Abayas are known by various names but serve the same purpose, which is to cover.
 Contemporary models are usually caftans, cut from light, flowing fabrics like crepe, georgette, and chiffon.
-Other known styles are front open and front closed abaya.
-Styles differ from region to region: some abayat have embroidery on black fabric while others are brightly coloured and have different forms of artwork across them.
+Other known styles are front-open and front-closed abayas.
+Styles differ from region to region: some abayas have embroidery on black fabric, while others are brightly colored and have different forms of artwork across them.